Dionid/board-game-simulator/new-front/README.md

 1. Maybe change playerEntityId to be playerId (than it will be simpler to check if we are this player)
 1. Maybe change EntityId and ComponentId just to string
 1. Three main goals
+   1. Event system
    1. Depth
       1. We can create index for every object + Add some system, that will resort than (1) new GameObject spawned and (2) object depth has changed
-   1. Event system
-   1. State Sync 1. ...
+   1. State Sync
-   1. React State
+      1. SyncStore
-      1. Main problem now: how to tell react that new components are arrived (we can avoid this )